okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 2. From the `Add Package` drop-down box, search for the `express-basic-auth` and `body-parser` packages.
 3. Click each package to add to your project.

-The Inline Hook guides use [HTTP Basic Authentication](/books/api-security/authn/api-authentication-options/#http-basic-authentication) to authenticate the Okta Inline Hook API calls received by your Glitch external service.
-In your Okta org, you must encode the Glitch project username and password credentials in Base64 and add them as the **Authentication secret** when you activate the Inline Hook.
+The inline hook guides use [HTTP Basic Authentication](/books/api-security/authn/api-authentication-options/#http-basic-authentication) to authenticate the Okta inline hook API calls received by your Glitch external service.
+In your Okta org, you must encode the Glitch project username and password credentials in Base64 and add them as the **Authentication secret** when you activate the inline hook.
 Ensure that you add the scheme `Basic ` (including a space) as a prefix to the **Authentication secret** value.

-For example, the credential pair used in the Inline Hook examples is `admin:supersecret`, which encoded in Base64 is `YWRtaW46c3VwZXJzZWNyZXQ=`.
-Adding the scheme to this value, creates the Inline Hook **Authentication secret** value: `Basic YWRtaW46c3VwZXJzZWNyZXQ=`.
+For example, the credential pair used in the inline hook examples is `admin:supersecret`, which encoded in Base64 is `YWRtaW46c3VwZXJzZWNyZXQ=`.
+Adding the scheme to this value, creates the inline hook **Authentication secret** value: `Basic YWRtaW46c3VwZXJzZWNyZXQ=`.

 After including the `npm` packages, add the following code snippet in your project.